azerion/bluestack-sdk-ios/Home.md

 if ([interstitialAdsFactory isInterstitialReady]) {
     [interstitialAdsFactory displayInterstitial];
 }

+// OR
+if ([interstitialAdsFactory isInterstitialReady]) {
+    [interstitialAdsFactory showAdFromRootViewController:rootViewController animated:YES];
+}

 ```
+___info:___ in some cases the difference between displayInterstitial and showAdFromRootViewController is a little bigger, for example in the case of smart adserver using displayInterstitial will add the the interstitial as a subview in the view of the viewController assigned to the factory, however when using showAdFromRootViewController it will present the interstitial as a viewController which is the case for most other adservers.

 ___info:___ To test auto-displayin disabled on demo, you have to go to the page interstitial. others interstitials (return background, when change from page to page...) are with auto-displaying.